Adoptive breastfeeding is not only possible but includes many

-When you stimulate the breast enough, your “milk hormones" (prolactin levels) will go up, and therefore stimulate milk production.
+When you stimulate the breast enough, your “milk hormones" (prolactin levels) will go up, and therefore encouraging milk production.

-Stimulating lactation in mothers who have been pregnant previously, has been found to be easier.
-This is due to the fact, that their breasts have already gone through a growth process, in which the ducts and alveoli become lactation ready.
+Stimulating lactation in mothers who have been pregnant previously has been found to be easier.
+This is because their breasts have already gone through a growth process, in which the ducts and alveoli become lactation ready.

 It doesn't matter.
-You can supplement breast milk with formula, or just have Baby on the breast with only formula.
-With a supplemental feeding system, your baby will still be getting the benefits of bonding with you, and also will benefit from oral development, which occurs whilst breastfeeding.
+You can supplement breastmilk with formula, or just have Baby on the breast with only formula.
+With a supplemental feeding system, your baby will still be getting the benefits of bonding with you, and also will benefit from oral development, which occurs while breastfeeding.

 What is a Supplemental Feeding Device?
 How Does it Work?

 A nursing supplementer consists of a silicone tube, attached to a milk reservoir.
-The reservoir is filled with formula, or with breastmilk.
-The tube is taped to your breast, so that the tip of the tube comes out past your nipple.
-Baby then sucks on the tube, and receives the milk in the reservoir.
+The reservoir is filled with formula or with breastmilk.
+The tube is taped to your breast so that the tip of the tube comes out past your nipple.
+The baby then sucks on the tube and receives the milk in the reservoir.
 This stimulates the breast, which causes you to produce more milk.

 Remember that a pump can never remove the same amount of milk as a baby.
 A pump does not stimulate your breasts like a baby.
-So always breastfeed baby and then afterwards you can pump, to remove more milk.
+So always breastfeed your baby and then afterward you can pump, to remove more milk.

 If your baby is accustomed to drinking out of a bottle, he/she might not want to breastfeed.

 Finger feeding is something that some adoptive Moms have found works, this is to prevent the frustration of breast refusal in the beginning.
-Baby will continue to consume breast milk, whilst slowly being weaned onto the breast.
+Baby will continue to consume breastmilk, while slowly being weaned onto the breast.

 Many mothers have successfully started breastfeeding their adopted babies at 6 months, so it is possible.

-Breastfeeding the Adopted Baby whilst you are already breastfeeding another child.
+Breastfeeding the Adopted Baby while you are already breastfeeding another child.

 a child and wonder whether the milk will be substantial enough for a